luanpotter/shattered-wilds/docs/arcane.md

 Across all Schools, the Basic Arcane Spell takes **2 [[Resource_Action_Point | AP]]** and **1 [[Resource_Focus_Point | FP]]** to cast, with **Spell DC 15** (or contested if higher).

+Some typical Augmentations for each are listed after the **Spell DC**; do note that every single spell can be Augmented by Range, which is the most common Augmentation, so that will not be included.

 ### Conjuration

 The Conjuration Basic Arcane Spell can be used to create between 1-10L of simple, homogeneous, inorganic matter of a simple material (dirt, gravel, sand, weak rocks), within 1m of the Caster, in a space unoccupied (by solid matter or Beings), arranged in a vaguely, imprecise, contiguous spherical blob (or to fill an existing hole).
 Any fluid matter in the location will be displaced (therefore matter cannot be created in hermetically sealed containers).

 The Caster must be familiar with the material being conjured; we can assume all Heroes are familiar with simple materials, water or other common matter.
-However certain spell below will require the Caster to have been familiar with the specific matter being created.
+However, certain spell below will require the Caster to have been familiar with the specific matter being created.

 #### Conjure Water